Bio

-Adriana Rambay Fernández is a writer, poet, and artist currently living in England.
+Adriana Rambay Fernández is a writer, poet, and artist currently living in Virginia.
 She holds an MFA from the Bennington Writing Seminars where she was a recipient of the MFA Fiction Prize.
-She was also a Writers of Immigration and Diaspora Fellow for Jack Jones Literary Arts.
-Her writing has appeared in the Hennepin Review, Four Way Review, and elsewhere.
+She is a Writers of Immigration and Diaspora Fellow for Jack Jones Literary Arts, has been nominated for Best of the Net and Best New Poets 2024, and is also a recipient of a Writing by Writers Big Bend Residency.
+Her writing has appeared in American Literary Review, Hennepin Review, Four Way Review, and elsewhere.
 Born in New Jersey to Dominican immigrants, her writing explores the nature of absence, loss, and intergenerational wounds.
 Adriana is currently at work on a collection of short stories and a collection of poetry.

 Adriana is a certified yoga and meditation teacher and reiki practitioner.
 She has guided yoga and writing workshops, trauma-sensitive classes, taught in Spanish, at hospitals, for non-profits, and worked with survivors of domestic violence and women recovering from substance abuse.